DarrenJCoxon/aad-edscape/README.md

 ### …And adding guardrails

-- Putting in protections from the start - add the 2 hooks prompts in github into Claude in Terminal - DO NOT WORRY if you cannot understand anything in this prompt - this is talking to Claude, not to us!
+- Putting in protections from the start - add the 2 hooks prompts you can see linked above (1.hooks-prompt.md) into Claude in Terminal - DO NOT WORRY if you cannot understand anything in this prompt - this is talking to Claude, not to us!
 - Why set this up from the start?
 Using skip permissions can result in Claude running destructive commands which can cause problems.
 This means we run it inside guardrails.
 This hook will also stop you from committing secrets in your codebase - critical!
 - The second hook ensures that all tests are done and passing before you commit.
 This is critical to avoid storing up technical debt, which is a key risk with AI coding.
 - Just copy from GH and paste into claude in Terminal in the root - open this up via VS Code.